maxpou/maxpou.fr/content/posts/2020/2020-03-15-10-tips-for-working-from-home/index.md

 ### 7. ☑️ Have a checklist of things to do
 Balancing time is hard.
 You can write down your MITs (Most Important Things).

 MIT helped me a lot to organise my workday and also tell my manager what I've done over the last week.
-I've to admit that I haven't used it for a long time.
+Also, it feels good to check boxes.
+At the end of the day, you know what you achieved.

-If you find it hard to manage your priorities, you can use the Eisenhower Matrix.
+If you find it hard to manage priorities, you can use the [Eisenhower Matrix](https://www.eisenhower.me/eisenhower-matrix/).
 It's my go-to tool when it comes to priorities.

 ## Life